Rapporteket/norspis2/README.md

 <!-- In that case, don't forget to commit and push the resulting figure files, so they display on GitHub! -->

 ## Other useful information

+## Annual report
+The functions in the norspis2 package is used in NorSpis' annual report.
+An annual report .Rmd document can be found in the NorSpisEkstra project under Rapporteket at GitHub.
+NorSpisEkstra also contain other documents used in the administration of NorSpis.

 ## Registration types: